Gandarrapiddo! The Revenger Squad

 Gandarrapiddo!: The Revenger Squad is a 2017 Filipino superhero comedy film directed by Joyce Bernal and starred by Vice Ganda, Daniel Padilla, and Pia Wurtzbach.
 It is distributed and produced by Star Cinema and Viva Films, serving as an official entry to the 2017 Metro Manila Film Festival.

-Gandarrapiddo: The Revenger Squad and Ang Panday marked the return of co-production between Star Cinema and Viva Films return to Metro Manila Film Festival since Beauty and the Bestie 2 years prior and it was the first and only time to have 2 co-productions between Star Cinema and Viva Films movies released at the same time during MMFF.
+Gandarrapiddo: The Revenger Squad and Ang Panday marked the return of co-production between Star Cinema and Viva Films return to Metro Manila Film Festival since Beauty and the Bestie (2015) and it was the first and only time to have 2 co-productions between Star Cinema and Viva Films movies released at the same time during MMFF.